kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 I can relate to having this defeatist attitude.
 Always having to ramp up on a new JavaScript technology has affected me negatively and <a href="http://www.kaidez.com/101th-post/">I've written about it</a>.

 But this is how JavaScript is right now and this rapid change shows no signs of slowing down.
 Newly-released JS libs and frameworks are part of this constant change...we all have to keep up.

+If you're used to changing your UI with DOM manipulation, React <em>might</em> have a bit of learning curve.
+React makes you change UI by updating a state object instead of using something like <code>document.querySelector</code>.

+But that also has some performance wins.
+Combine this with <a href="https://reactjs.org/docs/reconciliation.html">React's reconciliation and "diffing" features</a> and React may be more high-performant than you think.

 Despite performance concerns, libraries and frameworks solve someone's problem somewhere in the world.
 So a developer that's familiar with, at least the popular ones, is a valuable asset.